MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 You can call these functions from canvas apps.
 However, it is a little more complicated than described for other Power Fx hosts:
 1. You will need to add the **Environment** data source.
-1. The functions will be methods on the **Environment**.
-Where this documentation will say to call **AISummarize( ... )**, you will need to use **Environment.AISummarize( ... )**.
+1. The functions will be methods in the **Environment** namespace.
+Where this documentation will describe calling **AISummarize( ... )**, you will need to use **Environment.AISummarize( ... )**.
-1. Arguments to the function must be named columns of a record to be passed as input.
-The names of the columns are given in the Syntax section.
+1. Arguments to the function must be named columns in a record, passed as the only argument.
+The names of the columns are given in the Syntax section matching the names of the parameters.
-1. The return value from the function will likewise always be a record, even if it only contains one column.
+1. The return value from the function will always be a record, even if it only contains one column.
 The name of the column is listed in the Syntax section.
-1. These functions are behavior functions and cannot be used in Canvas app data flow.
-Use a **Set** function to place the result in a global variable, and then use that value throughout your app.
+1. These functions are behavior functions and cannot be used in Canvas data flow, for example as the input to the **Text** property of a **Text** control.
+Use a **Set** function to place the result in a global variable, and then use that value elsewhere in your app.

 Here's an example: